kirandash/npm/readme.md

 : will give us a report if there is any issue with npm cache.
 If there is any issue, we can force clean npm cache npm cache clean --force npm cache clean happens automatically.
 So if you must clean your cache, you need to pass force option.

+### 9. npm audit
+Gives a report on security issues or vulnerabilities